MattResner/Whats-For-Dinner/README.md

 ### Writing Power Query (M) Functions

-Writing functions in M is pretty straight forward and a great way to get familair with using the advanced editor.
+Writing functions in M is pretty straight forward and a great way to get familiar with using the advanced editor.

-After the obgligitory let keyword each function follows the general pattern below:
+After the obligatory let keyword, each function follows the general pattern below:

 FunctionName = (Parameter 1 as DataType, Parameter 2 as DataType...) as DataType => DesiredCalculationOrSubsequentSteps

-Additionally, you may specificy an parameter as being optional with the precursor "optional" though you must order your parameters so that any optional parameters follow the required ones.
+Additionally, you may specify a parameter as being optional with the precursor "optional" though you must order your parameters so that any optional parameters follow the required ones.

-The below is a simple example function that multiplys between one and three numbers of your choice.
+Below is a simple example function that multiplies between one and three numbers of your choice.
 Parameter A is required while B and C are listed as optional.

 ```
 let